- Gerald Barber, M.D. is celebrating his 25th year as Medical Director of The Hospice of Baton Rouge.

 - Comfort and dignity are the focus of our care.
 The Hospice of Baton Rouge provides end-of-life care to patients and their loved ones in the home or any homelike setting such as nursing homes, assisted living facilities and group homes.

-- This year, over 63% of our patients had non-cancer diagnoses such as: Alzheimer’s, Heart Disease, Pulmonary Disease, Dementia, HIV/AIDS, Stroke/Coma, ALS and others.
+- Last year, over 63% of our patients had non-cancer diagnoses such as: Alzheimer’s, Heart Disease, Pulmonary Disease, Dementia, HIV/AIDS, Stroke/Coma, ALS and others.

 - The Hospice of Baton Rouge cares for all ages.
 We are the only hospice in Louisiana affiliated with KidsPath® which is a specialized program for children living with serious, progressive medical conditions.
 Our youngest patient came to us straight from the hospital and was 3 days old.
 Our oldest patient was 108 years old.